-Independence County Fair — Batesville — July 16-21 — Come out and enjoy rides, fair food and check out local livestock and wares.
+Independence County Fair — Batesville — July 15-20, 2019 — Enjoy rides, fair food and check out local livestock and wares.

 The kids may be on summer break but it’s a great time to go on some field trips.
 Arkansas is rich with history and full of fun and educational museums.

 Arkansas State University Museum — Jonesboro — The Museum serves the academic mission of the University as a teaching museum and provides quality programming that broadens the perceptions of people in Northeast Arkansas and the Mississippi River Delta region, connects people with their history, promotes tolerance, engages minds in progressive thinking, and enhances the sense of community among all audiences.

 Bradbury Art Museum — Jonesboro — Formerly known as the Bradbury Gallery, the Bradbury Art Museum is a contemporary art facility on the campus of Arkansas State University.
 The Bradbury Art Museum features changing exhibitions of contemporary art in all media with programming that promotes the understanding of art and its significance to society.